bitburner-official/bitburner-src/markdown/bitburner.darknet.packetcapture.md

 ## Darknet.packetCapture() method

 Spends some time listening for unsecured network traffic on an adjacent server.
 If you are lucky, the server password may be somewhere in all the noise.
+The target server must be directly connected to the server that the script is running on.

 **Signature:**